hyperjiang/move/README.md

 ## usage

-Edit `config.toml` and run something like this:
+You can take a look at `config.toml` to understand the features this tool supports, and create your own config and run command like this:

 ```
 docker run --rm -v $PWD/config.toml:/app/config.toml quay.io/hyper/move